Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Dynamic/README.md

 SRP, no copy-paste, fast prototyping and strong type-hinting.

 You need conventions : For each interface, you need an "implementation" of this interface in a trait.
-With this small pieces of code, you build complex objects.
+With these small pieces of code, you build complex objects.

 ## How